 As senior program manager, Laura leads initiatives that build capability in design thinking, seed innovative ideas to address social needs in community settings, and test digital technology.
 She also leads the CCI Academy— a free way for people to learn innovation skills at their own pace.

-Before joining CCI, Laura was special assistant to the president and CEO at Blue Shield of California Foundation.
-There, Laura managed grants focusing on innovation in the safety net, collaborated with partners on national initiatives, and supported the foundation’s organizational learning strategy.
-In previous roles, she consulted with state health agencies on health reform implementation efforts and studied Medicaid and uninsured populations with the US Census Bureau.
-Laura also served two years as a small business development volunteer with the US Peace Corps in Senegal.
+Before joining CCI in 2016, Laura was special assistant to the president and CEO at Blue Shield of California Foundation.
+There, Laura managed grantmaking to support innovation in the safety net; coordinated a national initiative with the White House to bolster investments to veteran-serving organizations, and operationalized the foundation’s performance dashboard.
+In previous roles in state and federal government, she consulted with health agencies on healthcare reform implementation projects and published research on Medicaid and uninsured populations.
+Laura was also a small business development volunteer with the US Peace Corps in Senegal.

-Laura is on the board of the San Francisco Chapter of the Service Design Network.

-Laura got her first taste of human-centered design in 2004 when shadowing mothers caring for their children as part of research for a major consumer goods company.
-Her earliest prototyping experience was designing tactile bookkeeping methods for unschooled street food vendors in Senegal (picture lots of tin cans and dried beans).
-She is also trained in Lean process improvement.
-Laura holds a master’s degree from Princeton University’s Woodrow Wilson School of Public and International Affairs and a bachelor’s degree from the New York University Leonard N. Stern School of Business.
-She loves salsa bars, both the taqueria and dancing kinds.
+Laura served on the board of the Service Design Network’s San Francisco chapter in 2018-2019.
+She’s practiced design research in corporate and community settings for over 15 years, and is also trained in Lean process improvement and Agile methodologies.
+She holds a master’s degree from Princeton University’s Woodrow Wilson School of Public and International Affairs and a bachelor’s degree from the New York University Leonard N. Stern School of Business.
+She also loves salsa bars, both the taqueria and dancing kinds.